juju/docs/src/en/juju-gui-management.md

 able to make changes to the environment through the GUI.
 This is good for a monitoring type scenario.

-**Note:** read-only mode in the GUI simply prevents actions taken within the GUI from being sent to the Juju environment, and is _not_ additional security against the Juju API.
+!!!
+Note: read-only mode in the GUI simply prevents actions taken within the GUI from being sent to the Juju environment, and is _not_ additional security against the Juju API.